-We learn about doing wrong, about sin, about transgression, about iniquity from the commandments of God, commonly called "the Ten Commandments".
+We learn about doing wrong, about sin, about transgression, about iniquity, from the commandments of God.
 Christians freely admit that they have broken those commandments in deeds, in words, and in thoughts.
 And if it weren't for God's commandments, what would be our standards of right and wrong?